jdlamstein/tennispredictor/README.md

 To deploy on a classifier, replace csv with the output of generate_deploy.py.

-To deploy on the neural network, run
+To deploy on the neural network, run:

-    python main/deploy.py --csv /path/to/csv
+    python main/deploy.py --csv /path/to/deploy.csv --ckpt_path /path/to/model.ckpt --rootdir /path/to/your/analysis/dir
-    --ckpt_path /path/to/model
-    --rootdir /path/to/your/analysis/dir

 ## Betting Strategy Module (NEW)